 He let us know that gorillas have a gestation period of 8.5 months.
-A male gorilla at the age 8-12, they are dark backs and from 12 years on, male gorilla develop a silver linning on their backs and this is the reason they are called ‘silver backs’.
+A male gorilla at the age of 8-12, they are dark backs and from 12 years on, male gorilla develops a silver lining on their backs and this is the reason they are called ‘silverbacks’.

 At Volcanoes National Park Headquarters, tourists are encouraged to rent hiking boots and raincoats in case they didn’t move with them.
-In the jungle, it’s generally wet, sloppy and also cold.
-The advices are to enable the tourist have an awesome trekking experience.
+In the jungle, it’s generally wet, sloppy, and also cold.
+The advice is to enable the tourist to have an awesome trekking experience.

-At our next stop we get off from the vehicle and the time had come to trek in the jungle.
-Here, potters were available to help us heavy trekking gear.
+At our next stop, we get off the vehicle and the time had come to trek in the jungle.
+Here, potters were available to help us with heavy trekking gear.

 The guide then told us that we were about 30minutes from the park.
 For anybody on their maiden trek, the climbing can truly be tiring.
 In spite of having been given walking sticks, we made a few stops in the jungle to catch some breath.
 At the entrance of the park, we got reminded of the dos and don’ts once we got in contact with the mountain gorillas in the jungle.

 Rules and regulations while with the gorillas in the jungle